 The Drawing and Painting Studio is a communal workspace.
-Students are provided with a drafting table and/or an easel, a clamp-on desk lamp with a full-spectrum bulb, a folding table, a chair, and a non-lockable storage unit to hold their drawing and painting supplies.
+Students are provided with a work table and/or an easel, a clamp-on desk lamp with a full-spectrum bulb, a chair, and small shelves to hold their drawing and painting supplies.

 The Studio Coordinator gives a mandatory safety walk-through at the beginning of every class.
-The walk-through informs you on how to safely operate equipment and work in the studio space as well as what the safety procedures are in case of an emergency.
+The walk-through informs you how to safely operate equipment and work in the studio space, as well as what the safety procedures are in case of an emergency.

-A first aid kit, 5 fire extinguishers, an emergency eyewash station, Material Safety Data Sheet (MSDS) binder, and a flammable cabinet are provided in the studio.
+A first aid kit, fire extinguishers, an emergency eyewash station, a Material Safety Data Sheet (MSDS) binder, and a flammable cabinet are provided in the studio.